SCM-NV/ftl/README.rst

 + An equivalent of std::deque, a double-ended queue.
 A container with random access iterators but constant time insertion at both ends.
 It should be reasonably local in memory.

-+ An equivalent of std::set.
-Should probably share code with ftlHashMap, as it is essentially a hash table without a value associated with the keys.

 These things might be nice: